Quaker Africa Interest Group (QAIG)

 Our aims are:-

-• To improve health we drilled or repaired 29 bore holes supplying clean drinking water by hand and solar powered pumps.
-We teach hygiene.
-We carry out a program of school eye tests, treating many children for eye infections.
+• To improve health we drilled or repaired 30 bore holes supplying clean drinking water using hand and solar powered pumps.
+We build pit latrine toilets.
+We teach sanitation and hygiene to prevent the spread of infectious diseasesWe carry out a program of school eye tests, treating many children for eye infections.

 Friends of Monze is a Quaker Recognised Body